 We write plain-English operations manuals, procedures and forms.
-An operations manual is a tool kit for replicating your knowledge of your business.
-It is a training tool to ensure that your staff can work efficiently and profitably.
+An operations manual is a tool kit for capturing business knowledge.
+As a training tool it ensures that staff can work efficiently and profitably.

 A good operations manual:

 - is simple, modular, easy to read and easy to update

 - will grow with your business

 - invests in knowledge management and business sustainability

 - is essential to managing your risk.

 Plain English – what makes a good procedure?